-A problem with many 360s is the false positives feedback participants receive.
+2. A response scale that avoids a false positive A problem with many 360-degree assessments is the false positives feedback participants receive.
 This happens when a question such as, "Does this individual listen carefully and attentively?" is asked and the response scale invites the individual to mark "Strongly Agree, Agree, Neutral, Disagree, or Strongly Disagree."
-If the individual felt like this person was just as "OK" at listening carefully, they might "agree," which would result in a score of "4".
+If the individual felt like this person was just as "OK" at listening carefully, they might "agree," which would result in a score of "4."
 Participants receiving the feedback would probably be very pleased about receiving 4 out of 5 on this item and the impression they might have is that they are fairly effective at listening.
 In reality, this is a false positive, because the participant perceives they are doing well on that competency and that there is no need for development, when that is not really the case.

-When creating their 360 instrument, the psychometricians at Zenger Folkman recognized the resulting false positives on the standard "Agree/Disagree" scale.
-In order to fix this problem they set out to create a new and more accurate response scale.
+When creating their 360-degree instrument, the psychometricians at Zenger Folkman recognized the resulting false positives on the standard "Agree/Disagree" scale.
+In order to fix this problem, they set out to create a new and more accurate response scale.
 The new scale provides the following scoring options: "Outstanding Strength, Strength, Competent, Needs Some Improvement, or Needs Significant Improvement."
 If the person is just "OK," they usually receive a "3," meaning they are competent.
 This helps the participant more efficiently select which competencies they should work on.
-When comparing the "Agree/Disagree" scale and the "Strength" scale, the average rating of participants' competency effectiveness went down .75.
+When comparing the "Agree/Disagree" scale and the "Strength" scale, the aver- Fig. 1 - Richard's 360-degree Assessment Scores Compared to Global Averages

+age rating of participants' competency effectiveness went down 0.75.
 In other words, the "Strength" scale helped eliminate the false positive score to generate more accurate feedback scores.

-3. COMPARE SCORES TO A HIGH STANDARD
+3. Compare scores to a high standard

-The graph below displays the 360-degree feedback of an individual named Richard.
-The horizontal line is the average score of all leaders who have taken the assessment.
+Figure 1 displays the 360-degree feed-back of an individual named Richard.
+The

+horizontal line is the average score of all leaders who have taken the assessment.
 Richard could interpret his data and conclude that he is a little below average in a few areas, but at or above average in most areas, so he is doing fine.

-However, if Richard were to look at his feedback in comparison to the 90th percentile norm, he would see a very different picture.
+However, if Richard were to look at his feedback in comparison to the 90th

+90th Percentile Leaders Richard

+4.5

+4.0

+3.5

+3.0

+2.5

+2.0

+1.5

+1.0

+0.5

+0.0

+Richard

+Agriculture Richard Repetitive Reptitive Rep

+Fig. 2 - Richard's 360-degree Assessment Scores Compared to 90th Percentile

+percentile norm, as seen in Figure 2, he would see a very different picture.

 Leaders who perform at or above the 90th percentile make an enormous difference in the performance of an organization.
 Comparing participants' results to the 90th or 75th percentiles gives them a totally different perspective.
 If participants find they do not have one competency at the 90th or 75th percentile, it can be discouraging.
-However, this helps employees realize that the expectations of the organization are not for them to be average - but rather, to be extraordinary.
+However, this helps employees realize that the expectations of the organization are not for them to be average-but rather, to be extraordinary.
 They learn that the organization needs them to be great leaders and that they have much room for improvement.
 Zenger Folkman assessments can also create a company specific or industry norm at the 90th and 75th percentiles, enabling participants to see how they compare to their own company's or their industry's leaders-all of which becomes helpful information when crafting an individual development plan.
+4. Measure a leader's current impact on direct reports There are two different classifications of surveys that most organizations utilize: